 I am so honored and grateful to have the opportunity to be part of such a wonderful organization.
 It is an amazing feeling to know that the work you do results in the lives of children throughout the world being mended.
 I wake up every day with a renewed sense of purpose and a smile knowing that Mending Kids is transforming the lives of children.
 Sustained by compassion and support Mending Kids stands as the center of hope for those who need mending most.

 USC Graduate Student

-Master Degree in Global Health
+Master Degree in Global Medicine